-AMP has one affiliate in the European Union, AMP Global Ltd. It is affiliated to AMP by means of common ownership under US law.
-AMP Global Ltd. is an EU regulated Firm, registered and licensed to do business in all 30 EEA countries under MiFID, ESMA and MIFIR.
-AMP Global LTD is authorized and regulated by Cyprus Securities and Exchange Commission (CySEC).
+AMP had one affiliate in the European Union, AMP Global Ltd., which was voluntarily dissolved at the end of the year, 2023.
+It had been affiliated to AMP by means of common ownership under US law.
+AMP Global Ltd. was an EU regulated Firm, registered and licensed to do business in all 30 EEA countries under MiFID, ESMA and MIFIR.
+AMP Global LTD was authorized and regulated by Cyprus Securities and Exchange Commission (CySEC).